 Google's approach includes pre-made agents for software development, data science, and customer engagement, plus access to specialized agents from partners like Workday.
 The company claims cruise line Virgin Voyages is already testing Gemini Enterprise, though specific use cases weren't detailed.

-Kurian's team has been on a tear lately, pushing Google Cloud's revenue growth back above 30% in Q2 after years of lagging behind Web Services and Azure.
+Kurian's team has been on a tear lately, pushing Google Cloud's revenue growth back above 30% in Q2 after years of lagging behind Amazon Web Services and Microsoft Azure.
 The enterprise AI push represents Google's best shot at closing that gap, especially given the company's early lead in large language model development.